msoechting/lexcube/README.md

         "unpkg.com"
     ],
 ```
+If you are working on a remote server in VSCode, do not forget to set this setting also there!
 This allows the Lexcube JavaScript front-end files to be downloaded from these sources ([read more](https://github.com/microsoft/vscode-jupyter/wiki/IPyWidget-Support-in-VS-Code-Python)).

 ## Installation